What are sharps and what risks do they pose?

 The general rules set out in the 2013 Regulations are enhanced and given more specific focus by the Sharps Regulations.
 The Sharps Regulations require that a healthcare employer is obliged to carry out a risk assessment in respect of each employee’s work activities.
 Where the risk assessment indicates that there is a risk of exposure to a biological agent for which an effective vaccine exists, the employer must offer the vaccine (free of charge) to the employee at risk.

 Currently, a vaccine is available for protection against HAV and HBV, but not for HCV or HIV.
 The Immunisation Guidelines for Ireland issued by the National Immunisation Advisory Committee of the Royal College of Physicians of Ireland provide that healthcare workers who have direct patient contact should be immunized against HAV and HBV.
-As certain vaccinations will provide protection for only a limited period, care should be taken to ensure that the protection remains by receiving further vaccinations as required.
+As certain types of vaccinations will provide protection for only a limited period, care should be taken to ensure that the protection remains by receiving further vaccinations as required.

 While immunisation is obviously a very effective healthcare intervention for those pathogens for which it is available, the fact that an employer offers free vaccination does not in any way reduce the ongoing obligation to have in place good infection control practices and standard precautions.